 \section{Concluding remarks}

 In this work, we present convergence results in the general framework of kernel hazard rate estimation with associated kernels.
 Associated kernels are still an active field of research, but few results exist in all generality, and none in the case of hazard rate estimation.
 We both prove the convergence of the MISE and asymptotic normality.
-Furthermore, we provide results on a data-driven minimax bandwidth selection method.
+Furthermore, we provide results on a data-driven adaptive bandwidth selection method.
 The general formulation of the kernel and its implicit dependence in time, as well as its infinite support, result in several theoretical difficulties which are solved through the introduction of several assumptions, most of them being trivially verified by classical kernels.
-We show that all of our theoretical results apply to the Gamma kernel, and provide several simulations showing both the relevance of the Gamma kernel and of the minimax bandwidth choice when estimating hazard rates, especially when they are non-0 at 0.
+We show that all of our theoretical results apply to the Gamma kernel, and provide several simulations showing both the relevance of the Gamma kernel and of the adaptive bandwidth choice when estimating hazard rates, especially when they are non-0 at 0.
 We also use the Gamma kernel estimator on experimental data, which shows that using an associated kernel allows to capture the real behavior of the hazard, and thus of the underlying biological mechanisms.

 Our results, along with the assumptions on the kernels on which they rely, provide some guidelines as to which properties a kernel should have to provide good estimations.
 This could help in designing new kernels, but also highlights the key properties of existing kernels.
-This article tackles the problem of estimating a hazard from independent observations, further perspectives could include extending it to dependent data, or adding censorship.
-We also only consider positive kernels, but similar results for non-positive kernels could be studied.
+This article tackles the problem of estimating a hazard from independent observations, further perspectives could include extending it to dependent data.
+A very natural extension of this work would be to study an associated kernel estimator of the hazard rate for censored data, or more generally for the estimation of counting process intensities in the multiplicative intensity model, a framework in which standard kernel estimators have been studied (see e.g. \cite{Ramlau_haz}).
+We believe that the results of this paper could be extended to this setting, although additional technical difficulties may arise.
+Finally, we only consider positive kernels, but similar results for non-positive kernels could be studied.